scriptype/writ-cms/readme.md

 - A subpage
 - A static asset

-So, you can generate a full-fledged static blog using a single file in a single folder (TBD).
+So, you can generate a full-fledged static blog using a single file in a single folder.

 ***